USS Montgomery (DD-121)

 USS Montgomery (DD–121) was a Wickes-class destroyer in the United States Navy during World War I, later reclassified DM-17.
 She was the fifth ship named Montgomery and was named for Rear Admiral John B. Montgomery.

+Construction and commissioning

 Montgomery was built by Newport News Shipbuilding & Dry Dock Company.
 The ship was launched on 23 March 1918, sponsored by Mrs. Andrew Jones, a descendant of Admiral Montgomery.
-The destroyer was commissioned on 26 July 1918, Lieutenant Commander W. R. Purnell in command.
+The destroyer was commissioned on 26 July 1918.

 Service history

 Following an east coast shakedown, Montgomery left Hampton Roads on 25 August 1918 for her first anti-submarine patrol, alternating such patrols with coastal escort duty until the close of World War I. She conducted training and fleet maneuvers from Maine to Cuba until 19 July 1919, when she departed Hampton Roads for west coast duty.

 Montgomery arrived at San Diego on 7 August to join Destroyer Squadron 4, Pacific Fleet.
 For the next 31/2 years she took part in fleet operations from Alaska to Panama, then on 17 March 1922 began inactivation at San Diego, where she decommissioned on 6 June 1922.

 Re-designated DM-17 on 5 January 1931, Montgomery was converted to a light minelayer and recommissioned on 20 August 1931.
 In December she sailed to Pearl Harbor, her base until 14 June 1937, when she returned to San Diego, there to decommission on 7 December 1937 and go into reserve.